voschezang/coding-handbook/collaboration/scrum-guide.md

 - Scrum is opposed to practices of hiding problems (from managers).
 E.g. polishing statistics out of fear or reprisal.

 **Agile**
-It is a framework that helps teams to be [agile](https://en.wikipedia.org/wiki/Agile_software_development); to be able to inspect and adapt.
+It is a framework that helps teams to be [agile](../software-engineering/values.md#Agile); to be able to inspect and adapt.
 It advocates for iteration as the main method to manage uncertainty, change and risk.
 This contrasts with other methods that rely on [functional phases](https://en.wikipedia.org/wiki/Waterfall_model) and tightening of requirements.
-A major reason for this is that this would just constrains the solution, without addressing the underlying problem.
+A major reason for this is that this would just constrain the solution, without addressing the underlying problem.

 **Product Mindset**
 Scrum revolves around products rather of projects.
-See [this document](product-management.md#Product and Projects).
-It prioritizes the creation and delivery of value instead of time and cost.
+It prioritizes regular delivery of value instead of total time and cost.
 In this spirit, success is defined as:

 - Frequent delivery of value to customers.
 - The ability to adapt to changes.
 E.g. in markets, technology, customer preference.
 - Ownership of the team.
 Developers should have enough autonomy to self-organize and adapt.

 **Anti-patterns**
-Mechanical scrum (without Scrum values).
+Mechanical scrum, zombie Scrum (without Scrum values).

-#### Sprints

-Sprints are short projects with a fixed length and a goal (outcome).
-Scrum specifies a few sprint-specific events:

-1. Sprint Planning: define a single Sprint Goal and a plan to achieve it.
-2. Sprint Review: an interactive session to share progress with stakeholders and get feedback from them.
-3. Sprint Retrospective: plan ways to increasing quality and effectiveness.

-In addition, there are a few other activities

-- The Daily Scrum
-- Refinement work.
-This doesn't have to be a formal event, but it should be done regularly.

-Note that delivering software can be decoupled from releasing software.
-Even is delivered software is not released immediately, the periodic delivery incentivizes feedback and it increases transparency, and control.

-## Values
+## Framework

-Scrum values people over processes.
-It advocates for the following values:

-- **Commitment**.
-Set realistic goals and try to achieve them as a team.
-- **Focus** on the current sprint and work together as a team.
-- **Openness** towards stakeholders and towards each other.
-Transparency is vital for learning.
-- **Respect** each other.
-- **Courage** to work on tough problems rather than blindly following traditional practices.

-Teams should discover themselves how they can apply these values in practice, in their organization.
+Scrum provides a framework that helps to maximize the delivery value within a set of constraints.

+1. Time bound: 1-4 week long *sprints*.
+2. Quality bound: *definition of done* (DoD)

+Scrum features three roles.
+The *developers* in a team deliver value, the *product owner* (PO) is responsible for the product, and the *Scrum master* (SM) is responsible for any impediments.

-## Roles
+### Roles

 A scrum team consists of a Product Owner (PO), a Scrum Master (SM) and one or more development teams.
 The scrum team usually refers to a specific development team and the PO and SM.
 More about team structure [here](../systems/organization-structure.md).